dwave-examples/job-shop-scheduling-cqm/README.md

 4    0   0   4   0   0   8    5   4    0
 ```
 where each row represents a job.
 The odd columns are machine numbers with the
 processing duration in even columns.
+For each job (row) first pair from the left
+uses machine 0, second pair uses machine 1 and so forth.

 The following graphic is an illustration of this solution.